StackVista/stackstate-docs/use/views/events_perspective.md

 ### Event filters

-The list of events displayed in the Events Perspective can be filtered using the **View Filters** > **Filter Events** pane on the left side of the screen.
+The events displayed in the Events Perspective can be filtered using the **View Filters** > **Filter Events** pane on the left side of the screen.
 Two filters are available to help you quickly locate relevant information:

 | Filter | Description |
 |:---|:---|
 | **Event Types** | Click on the **Event Types** filter box to open a list of all event types currently included in the Events Perspective.
 You can select one or more event types to refine the events displayed. |
 | **Tags** | Relevant event properties will be added as tags when an event is retrieved from an external system.
 For example `status:open` or `status:production`.
 This can help to identify events relevant to a specific problem or environment.  |

+### Time filter

+Specify a time window to filter the events shown by time.
+Only events that occurred in the selected time window are listed.
+You can click on the playhead or timestamp to [time travel](#time-travel) to a point in history.

 ## Time travel